pypa/pip/docs/reference/pip_install.rst

 $ pip install -e path/to/SomeProject
 $ pip install -e git+http://repo/my_project.git#egg=SomeProject

+(See the :ref:`VCS Support` section above for more information on VCS-related syntax.)

 For local projects, the "SomeProject.egg-info" directory is created relative to the project path.
 This is one advantage over just using ``setup.py develop``, which creates the "egg-info" directly relative the current working directory.